Skip to content

 + 9:50 AM: Godly Play & nursery open

-+ 10 AM: Solemn Procession & Holy Eucharist (sung).
++ 10 AM: Great Litany in Procession & Holy Eucharist (Sung).
+In-person & online

-• The parish office is closed on Mondays
+• The parish office is closed on Mondays.

-• 7 PM: Catechumenate
+• 7 PM: Catechumenate on Zoom

 For Those Expecting a Child: Amelia and Michael